-Boris Johnson is ‘finished’, says senior Tory after Partygate hearing
+Boris Johnson would lose Uxbridge by-election, says Tory pollster

 He added: “I think that if Boris Johnson went to a by-election he would win it comfortably.
 Because I think he’s winning in the court of public opinion, who see this as a kangaroo court.”

+The former Brexit minister said the Johnson evidence was “very convincing” and claimed it was “perfectly reasonable” for the former PM to think No 10 leaving dos were in the remit of Covid regulations.

-Mr Rees-Mogg’s remarkable claim about the “court of public opinion” comes as the latest YouGov poll shows 72 per cent of the public think Mr Johnson is dishonest (while only 13 per cent believe he is honest).
+Mr Rees-Mogg’s remarkable claim about the “court of public opinion” comes as the latest YouGov poll shows 72 per cent of the public thinks Mr Johnson is dishonest (while only 13 per cent believe he is honest).

-Mr Johnson also indicated he may refuse to accept the inquiry’s verdict if it finds he committed a contempt of parliament by deliberately misleading the Commons – saying he would “wait to see”.
+Mr Johnson also indicated he may refuse to accept the inquiry’s verdict if it finds him guilty of contempt of parliament by deliberately misleading the Commons – saying he would “wait to see”.

-The remark was echoed by Conservative chairman Greg Hands when asked if the committee was being fair to Mr Johnson.
+The remark was echoed by Conservative chair Greg Hands when asked if the committee was being fair to Mr Johnson.
 “We’ll have to wait and see,” he told Peston.
 “I think it’s impossible to judge that until we see the report.”

-Offering his verdict on Thursday’s hearing, Will Walden, Mr Johnson’s former communication chief, said: “He’ll be wanting to tell himself it’s all alright – but I don’t think it is, really.
+Offering his verdict on Wednesday’s hearing, Will Walden, Mr Johnson’s former communication chief, said: “He’ll be wanting to tell himself it’s all alright – but I don’t think it is, really.
 It was a bit of mess.
 He was churlish, frustrated, disbelieving, stroppy, shameless.”

-Mr Walden added: “A man with an elastic relationship with the truth, swearing on a bible to tell the truth about whether in the past he told the truth or not – I mean you literally couldn’t make it up.”
+Mr Walden added: “A man with an elastic relationship with the truth, swearing on a Bible to tell the truth about whether in the past he told the truth or not – I mean you literally couldn’t make it up.”

 Labour MP Chris Bryant, who recused himself from leading the inquiry, said: “I got the impression [Mr Johnson] knows perfectly well the rules weren’t followed.”

-“He’s always known the rule weren’t perfectly – and he’s always sort of tried to cover it up ...
-His mind is very, very muddled.
+“He’s always known the rules weren’t perfectly followed – and he’s always sort of tried to cover it up ... his mind is very, very muddled.
 I think he knows deep in his heart he’s got this wrong from the very beginning but he can’t own up to it.”

 Join our commenting forum